The Habit Loop Explained: Cue, Routine, Reward

 The lesson is blunt.
 If your new habit does not have a clear reward your brain can feel, it will not stick, no matter how disciplined you are on day one.

-How to Hack Your Habit Loop
+How Do You Hack Your Habit Loop?

 Once you can see the loop, you can start pulling levers.
 A few that actually work: